onflow/flow/docs/content/kitty-items/install.md

 > **Note**: This process may take a few seconds and you will see some logs.
 This is expected.

-Once the installation is completed, you are ready start the project.
+Once the installation is completed, you are ready to start the project.